Priyanka Chopra: Public image

 Chopra is known in the Indian media and film industry for her professionalism and is popularly referred to by the media and the film industry as "PeeCee", "PC" and "Piggy Chops".
-She has had a Twitter account since January 2009, and is the tenth most followed Indian on the platform.
+She has had a Twitter account since January 2009, and was the tenth most followed Indian on the platform as of 2012.
 In 2012, she was declared the most influential Indian on social-media in a survey conducted by Pinstorm and in 2015, Chopra appeared in HuffPost's "100 Most Influential Women on Twitter" list, in which she was ranked first among Indians.
-She is the most followed Asian woman as well as one of the most-followed people on Instagram.
-Chopra is also the most followed and liked Indian actor on Facebook.
+As of August 2024, she is one of the most-followed people on Instagram.

 Remarking upon her role choices, CNN-IBN described Chopra as a powerful modern actress unafraid of experimenting with roles.
 Analysing Chopra's career, Bollywood Hungama noted her constant growth as a performer despite career fluctuations.
 The Times of India called her a "game changer" for changing "the age-old demarcation between a hero and heroine".
 In 2012, film critic Subhash K. Jha labelled her "the best actress in the post-Sridevi generation" and listed her character in Barfi! as being "one of the finest inwardly ravaged characters in Bollywood."
 Chopra has often featured on Rediff.com's annual listing of "Bollywood's Best Actresses", ranking first in 2009, and was featured in their list of "Top 10 Actresses of 2000–2010".

 A high-profile and popular celebrity in India, Chopra is described as a sex symbol and a style icon.
 Her figure, eyes, lips and looks have been cited by the media as her distinctive physical features.
 Designers Falguni and Shane Peacock wrote, "She is comfortable in her own skin and looks ravishing in whatever she wears, be it a bikini, short or long dress or even a sari."
 She was named "India's Best-Dressed Woman of the Year" by People India in 2011.
 She ranks highly on various beauty listings in the world.
 The UK magazine Eastern Eye ranked her first on their list of "World's Sexiest Asian Women" for a record five times (2006, 2012, 2014, 2015 and 2017).
 Chopra also topped the Maxim India's Hot 100 list in 2011, 2013, 2016 and 2018.
 In 2017, Buzznet named her the world's second most beautiful woman after Beyoncé.
-Chopra was named one of People magazines Most Beautiful Women in the World in 2017 and 2019.
+Chopra was named one of People magazine's Most Beautiful Women in the World in 2017 and 2019.